Ditchcarbon

 Waratah Minerals Limited's reported carbon emissions

-In 2022, Waratah Minerals Limited reported total emissions of approximately 124,481,000 kg CO2e, which includes 396,000 kg CO2e from Scope 1 and 124,085,000 kg CO2e from Scope 2 emissions.
+In 2022, Waratah Minerals Limited reported total emissions of approximately 124,481,000 kg CO2e, comprising 396,000 kg CO2e from Scope 1 and 124,085,000 kg CO2e from Scope 2 emissions.
 The company has set an ambitious target to reduce its total Scope 1 and 2 emissions by 50% by 2030, using 2018 as the baseline year.
-This commitment reflects Waratah's dedication to addressing climate change and aligns with industry standards for emissions reduction.
-As of 2023, no new emissions data has been disclosed, and the company has not reported any Scope 3 emissions.
-The latest available data indicates that Waratah Minerals is actively working towards its reduction goals, although specific progress updates have not been provided.
-The company's initiatives are crucial in the context of the broader industry efforts to mitigate climate impacts and transition towards sustainable practices.
+This commitment reflects Waratah's dedication to addressing climate change and reducing its carbon footprint.
+As of 2023 and 2024, no specific emissions data has been disclosed, indicating a potential gap in reporting or ongoing efforts to enhance sustainability practices.
+The absence of Scope 3 emissions data suggests that Waratah Minerals may still be developing its approach to managing indirect emissions.
+Overall, Waratah Minerals Limited is actively working towards significant emissions reductions, aligning with industry standards for climate action.

 Unlock detailed emissions data